sirgwain/craig-stars/docs/development.md

 From there, you can install `make` and `node.js` (which includes npm) fairly easily.
 NOTE: If `node.js` doesn't co-operate after being installed, try uninstalling it and re-installing the **LTS** version from their website instead.

-After cloning the repo (easily done with Github Desktop), build `craig-stars` locally once.
+After cloning the repo, build `craig-stars` locally once.
 This will build the frontend and then the backend.
-The backend embeds the frontend resources into its binary to support a single binary deployment.

 ### Installing go-sqlite3
 If you don't already have it, you'll also need to install [go-sqlite3](https://github.com/mattn/go-sqlite3) for things to work.
 However, this itself requires the [GCC compiler collection](https://gcc.gnu.org/) to function.